AhmedAbdelhamid19/Bless-Payments-Backend-Developer-code-challenge/SOLUTION.md

         which if it's not converted, empty strings will be treated as product, and it's should be as it not product at all
     it handled by: string[] words = input.Split(new[] { ' ' }, StringSplitOptions.RemoveEmptyEntries);
+## 9- calculated tax in better way
+    in sime case tax could be wrong eg. price 10.501 and tax rate = 10, in the provided code, calculated wrong result the tax should be 1.06 and it's 1.05, and the reason is that it's rounded first before we get moduls of 0.05 and this could cause loosing 0.0001
+## 10- check that the product contain book, chips, tablet
+    the original code check the word of the input as it's and it might written as Book, Chips or Tablet which may cause wrong result